microsoft/busiotools/sensors/tracing/README.md

 1. Open an elevated PowerShell window
 2. Run ReactivityScript.ps1
 3. The script will toggle your screen between bright and dim.
 Observe and make sure that the reaction time is quick.

+### Known limitations
+1. The reactivity testing script assumes that the device supports 101 levels of backlight.
+The script may fail if you do not.
+It is recommended that you support all 101 backlight for the best brightness experience.